 For ticketed events, travel bookings, or hotel stays, it's a good idea to send a confirmation via SMS.
 It's highly likely that the customer will open it and see it.
 Having an automated text messaging system in place to inform customers about their booking is even better.
 It saves time at both ends and potentially avoids a call to customer support.

 Related: Read how SMS is used in the financial sector.

 An SMS message can include a ticket number or a serial number which the customer can use to track a complaint or problem that needs resolving.
 You can also include a customer service number in case they want to speak to someone rather than text.

 Additionally, you can include a shortened URL to any landing page, e.g., online tutorials and resources, FAQs, the company's mobile app, or map directions and routes.

 Here's a hypothetical scenario to explain the value of notifications for customers.
 Imagine you're vacationing in Tasmania and want to go on a day trip.
 There's only one ferry, but you didn't have to wait in line to get on, and so far, the outing is going great.

 Having spent several hours looking around, it occurs to you that you should start heading back to base.
 However, you discover that ferry tickets are sold out for the next crossing.
 So you sign up to receive a notification when the later ferry crossing tickets become available.

-Now let’s look at some text templates that could be used for customer service messages.
-Feel free to copy, paste and use any of these that apply to your customer care programme.
+Now that you know how valuable SMS customer service can prove, we've got some text templates you can use.
+Feel free to copy, paste, and use any of these that apply to your customer care agenda.